Mahrjose/Orb-Invaders/README.md

 - GLUT/GLFW
 - C++

-## Warning

-This project is my class assignment for **CSE423 - Computer Graphics**.
-Please refrain from copying or using this code directly for your own assignments.
-Academic integrity is important, and I encourage you to develop your own solutions.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

----
+## Warning

+This project is my class assignment for **CSE423 - Computer Graphics**.
+Also, this was the first game I made with C++ & OpenGL.
+Therefore, please mind any mistakes as well as anything dumb :)
 Enjoy the game and happy coding!